loomio/loomio-coop-handbook/README.md

 * [swimming safely in the ocean of Loomio internal communications](communications.md)
 * [finding your way in an emergent organisation: structure, roles, rhythm](structure.md)

-For more related stories, check the [Loomio blog](http://blog.loomio.org/category/articles-and-interviews/) and the [Enspiral Tales](http://medium.com/enspiral-tales) publication on Medium :)
+For more related stories, check the [Loomio blog](http://blog.loomio.org/category/articles-and-interviews/) and the [Enspiral Blog](http://blog.enspiral.com).

 ## License